collective-intelligence-lab/intelliproof/README.md

 ### Debug Features / general features:

 - Don't trigger validate all edges upon loading graph - (DONE)
-- Trigger validate edge when claims are modified
+- Trigger validate edge when claims are modified - (DONE)
-- Remove any involvement of evidence in validate edge function
+- Remove any involvement of evidence in validate edge function - (DONE)
 - Make sure save also saves the edge scores
 - Make sure a 0 scored edge does not affect the score at all
   - Walk through building 6 - 7 nodes, manually calculate score and compare with AI generated to ensure the calculation is as expected